 Named for the large estates (or plantations) in America's south, where their louvered blades were ideal for controlling the light and protection from the elements, Plantation Shutters continue to be one of the most popular and practical window coverings available today.

-Plantation Shutters have always been an important part of our product mix.
-Our recent switch to an Australian made product has certainly attracted a lot of interest.
-So, we thought we'd answer some of those frequently asked questions to help you out.
+DIY Plantation Shutters have always been an important part of our product mix.
+Our Australian made plantation shutters have certainly attracted a lot of interest so we thought we'd answer some of those frequently asked questions to help you out.

 How much do Plantation Shutters cost?